-ID No. AH 3 Townland Troyswood Present Use Farm Inspection Date 24/01/13 Original Use House & Demesne Status/Protection None Туре House & Demesne Plate Nos 13.1 & 13.2 Significance/Interest Built heritage Description Composition side of the River N demesne measured bordered by the Threecastles road to d its former demesne were Nore about 1.6km north of approximately 700m N-S river on its eastern side the west.
-Primary access ly tree-lined avenue leadin of Kilkenny City.
-The by 400m W-E. It was and the Kilkenny- s to Richmond house Site The two houses and most of the wilderness areas of the demesne do not survive today, although the outline of the formal garden at Troyswood and Vestiges of the avenue leading to Richmond house are still apparent in a modern access lane from the Castlecomer Road to the present farmyard.
+ID No. AH 3 Townland Troyswood Present Use Farm Inspection Date 24/01/13 Original Use House & Demesne Status/Protection None Туре House & Demesne Plate Nos 13.1 & 13.2 Significance/Interest Built heritage Description Composition side of the River I demesne measured bordered by the Threecastles road to d its former demesne were Nore about 1.6km north of approximately 700m N-S river on its eastern side the west.
+Primary access by tree-lined avenue leading of Kilkenny City.
+The by 400m W-E. It was a and the Kilkenny- s to Richmond house Site The two houses and most of the wilderness areas of the demesne do not survive today, although the outline of the formal garden at Troyswood and Vestiges of the avenue leading to Richmond house are still apparent in a modern access lane from the Castlecomer Road to the present farmyard.
 A later folly, possibly early 20 th century, survives on the site of the original house, enjoying its position overlooking the river.
 The former demesne boundary on its south side is now a simple field boundary and the landscape retains none of its demesne character.
 History The house and demesne are depicted on the first edition OS map of 1839 (Figure 13.3).
 A later folly, possibly early 20 th century, is depicted on the revised edition OS map of 1945-6 (Figure 13.1).
 The history of the Richmond House is not well known.
 Land of 21 acres at Richmond was put up for let in 1802 'with or without' the letting of lands of Troyswood.
 It was advertised for rent again in 1805 after some refurbishments had taken place including the construction of a coach house and stabling for ten horses.
 It was put out for rent a third time in 1811.
 James Edmond Scott, of Anngrove, Mountrath in 1815 advertised the house for sale, 'in perfect condition' and ideal for a hunting lodge.
 The next newspaper reference to the house is in 1831 when a Mrs Byrne is mentioned.
 She advertised the house to let in 1840 and possibly again in 1844, while the last reference concerned James Edmond, Esq. of Richmond in 1856.
 (Source: Heritage Audit of Impact Distance 0m to former demes ne boundary & c.
-350m to fo lly Type & Quality of Impact replacement of the o former Richmond De and occupies the o route; as such, there made to screen the of the house, the loss of de original boundary, there is n emesne.
-The folly, which is of riginal house site, is visible is a visual impact on it ar structure from the route.
-(F dscape & Visual assessment o direct impact on the of architectural interest le from the proposed and an effort should be Refer to Chapter 12.0,
+350m to fo lly Type & Quality of Impact Om to former demesne boundary & c.
+350m to folly Given the absence of the house, the loss of demesne character and replacement of the original boundary, there is no direct impact on the former Richmond Demesne.
+The folly, which is of architectural interest and occupies the original house site, is visible from the proposed route; as such, there is a visual impact on it and an effort should be made to screen the structure from the route.
+(Refer to Chapter 12.0, which deals with Landscape & Visual assessment)